 At the end of a long parliamentary week, fifteen years after he was elected to the New South Wales parliament, eight and a half years after he resigned from the National Party, three years after his switch to federal politics, and a fortnight after Newspoll detected a dramatic drop in his local support, Rob Oakeshott is choosing his words carefully.
-We’re in his electorate office in the main street of Port Macquarie and he’s talking about a dinner in support of same-sex marriage he’d attended earlier in the week.
+We’re in his electorate office in the main street of Port Macquarie and he’s talking about a dinner in support of same-sex marriage he attended earlier in the week.
 Australian Marriage Equality had won the chance to dine with a group of politicians in a charity auction at this year’s parliamentary Midwinter Ball.

 “There are some issues where I have absolutely no problem challenging my electorate for what I consider to be the greater good,” he says.
 “Whereas for those social, cultural norms, those community norms, which are less… well, they’re still policy but there’s a bit more of a cultural element, which means that history and tradition and what’s going on in every single house actually matters…” He pauses.
 “I find that harder to get a handle on.
 On some of those more cultural issues you can go into the roughest pub in this community and you wouldn’t necessarily be able to pick who stood where… Whereas if it’s a straight-up policy question like pricing carbon, then there’s the science question, the economic question, and then,” he laughs, “you talk as fast as you can.”